 - Pain and Suffering – This is a non-economic damage that compensates you for the physical and emotional pain and suffering you have experienced from the accident.

-- Property damage – This can reimburse you for any damage to your vehicle or personal property caused by the accident.
+- Property damage – This can reimburse you for any damage to your vehicle or personal property, such as a cell phone or child car seat, caused by the accident.